mvines/validator-Identity-transition-demo/README.md

 confirm and at this point halting the primary validator will not cause delinquency.

-Upgrade your primary validator, restart it using `--identity primary-unstaked-identity.json`, and then perform the transition steps in reverse to move voting and block production back to your primary machine
+Upgrade your primary validator, restart it, and then perform the steps in opposite direction to transition voting and block production back to your primary machine